Catholic Life

 Stations of the Cross

-Deacon Tony kindly came in to lead liturgical prayer with our pupils and crown Mary.
 May is the month of Mary and Catholics devote the whole month of May to celebrating and honouring her, the mother of Jesus.
-Mary is even sometimes known as the ‘Queen of May’
+Mary is even sometimes known as the ‘Queen of May’.
+Deacon Tony chose our youngest pupils to crown Mary with beautiful flowers.

 The children in Year 5 held a Pentecost party to celebrate the birthday of the church.
 They started with a whole class liturgy and some children used their knowledge of weights and measures to make beautiful cakes to share with everyone.